Classic German Potato Pancakes (German: Kartoffelpuffer) are made from freshly grated potatoes fried to golden brown

-In summertime, you'll often find easy Kartoffelpuffer on many beer garden menus.
-But you don't have to travel faraway lands to make your own.
+In the summertime, you'll often find easy Kartoffelpuffer on many beer garden menus.
+But you don't have to travel to faraway lands to make your own.
 Thankfully they are quite easy to make at home.

 You might have come to find this recipe by searching for Reiberdatschi, Kartoffelpfannkuchen, Reibekuchen, or any of the many, many names Germans use to describe potato pancakes.
 So what are they?